Procedures at IU Bloomington

 - Significant procedural error that reasonably would have affected the outcome of the student’s case.

-If the basis for appeal has been met, the Senior Student Affairs Administrator will review the written appeal and the pertinent part of the judicial conference record only.
+- Decision and Sanction: If the basis for appeal has been met, the Senior Student Affairs Administrator will review the written appeal and the pertinent part of the sexual misconduct hearing panel record only.
 The Senior Student Affairs Administrator will not consider new evidence or information that is not a part of that record.
 The Senior Student Affairs Administrator must render a decision within 10 calendar days of receipt of the appeal and may take any of the following actions:

 - Affirm the original decision regarding responsibility.